SGD with Coordinate Sampling: Theory and Practice: Main Theoretical Results

+\begin{my_remark}[Sparse Gradient] In light of the sparsity assumption used in \citet{pmlr-v84-wang18e}(Assumption A5), note that SCGD methods with weights proportional to the gradient coordinates can outperform uniform coordinate sampling as they only select the relevant directions throughout the procedure.
+Such sparsity framework happens for instance in hyper-parameter tuning problems of learning systems: usually the performance of the system is insensitive to some hyper-parameters which implies the sparsity of the gradients. \end{my_remark}

+In the general case, one may not have access to the true gradient and can only rely on the estimate $g_t$.
+Another assumption is therefore needed on the weights of the \textit{coordinate sampling} policy to ensure that all the coordinates of interest are selected throughout the algorithm.
 The success of the proposed approach relies on the following restrictions between the \textit{learning rates} sequence $(\gamma_t)_{t \in \nset}$ and the weights of the \textit{coordinate policy}.
 This is formally stated in the following assumption, referred to as the extended Robbins-Monro condition.
 Denote by $\beta_{t+1}$ the smallest probability weight at time $t$, \textit{i.e.}, $\beta_{t+1} = \min_{1 \leq k \leq p} d_{t}^{(k)} .$